dasch-swiss/dsp-tools/README.md

 ### Actively working with the contents of the submodule

 After retrieving the contents of a submodule as described in the paragraph above, it is in "detached HEAD" state.
 Before committing to it, the `main` branch needs to be checked out.
-The precise order how to proceed is the following:
+The order how to proceed is the following:

 ```bash
 cd knora/dsplib/import_scripts